Mu-Sigma/muHVT/README.md

 4.  **Scoring**: Scoring new data sets and recording their assignment using the map objects from the above steps, in a sequence of maps if required.

+5. **Temporal Analysis and Visualization**: Analysing time series data to understand its patterns and movements and visualising the flow of data over time.

 The HVT package allows creation of visually stunning tessellations, showcasing the power of topology preserving maps.
 Below is an image depicting a captivating tessellation of a torus, see [vignette](https://htmlpreview.github.io/?https://github.com/Mu-Sigma/HVT/blob/master/vignettes/HVT.html) for more details.